Romanians are deciding whether to remove President Basescu from office

 Officials said after the referendum on July 29 that just over 46% of registered voters had cast ballots.

 Those who did cast ballots voted nearly 9 to 1 to impeach the president, the Central Election Bureau said.

 Basescu had urged his supporters to boycott the polls, saying, “The best help today is to stay home.”

-After the polls closed at 11 p.m.
-(4 p.m.
-ET), he said voters had rejected a "coup" by Prime Minister Victor Ponta and the interim president, Crin Antonescu.
-Asked if he was certain about the figures, he told them, "I'm never wrong."
+After the polls closed, he said voters had rejected a “coup” by Ponta and the interim president, Crin Antonescu.

 That led Ponta to say Basescu “should strongly consider whether he is still legitimate or not in the office.”